All major taxonomic groups are well represented in the collection, but several areas of particular merit further description.

 2. Thysanoptera.
 Principal holdings include the important D. Moulton collection, which contains about 25,000 slide mounted specimens, including hundreds of primary types, and another 10,000 specimens in alcohol.

-3. Hemiptera/Homoptera. (red bug from research home) The main component of our holdings for this group is the E.P.
+3. Hemiptera/Homoptera.
+The main component of our holdings for this group is the E.P.
 Van Duzee collection, which alone includes 164,442 specimens.
 Representation is particularly strong for Pentatomidae (more than 23,000 specimens representing about 1,150 taxa) and Miridae (about 32,000 specimens representing more than 1,500 species).
 The I. La Rivers collection of Naucoridae is also an internationally important taxonomic resource.

 7. Lepidoptera.
-Over 650,000 specimens representing nearly 100 families from global collections.
+Over 700,000 specimens representing over 100 families from global collections.
 Important California microlepidoptera holdings from Hartford H. Keifer, skipper collections from C. Don MacNeill, and other contributions from Albert Koebele, James W. Tilden, Thomas W. Davies, Paul R. Ehrlich, and Noel LaDue.

-8. Trichoptera.
-Significant caddisfly holdings include the collection of D.G.
+8. Aquatic Insects.
+Significant Trichoptera holdings include the collection of D.G.
 Denning (about 28,000 specimens, mainly from western North America).
+The Larry E. Serpa Aquatic invertebrate collection was donated to CAS in 2021 and includes over 200,000 aquatic insects collected across California.

 HISTORY OF THE ENTOMOLOGY DEPARTMENT